murffious/machine-learning/personal/ProjectsInfo.md

 Blade runner 2049

-1. Create an AI bot with a mission -
+1. Create an AI bot with a mission - or speech recogtintion - alexa speech test

-- Facial recognition - person of interest

 I have a Azure Devops board - for 2021 GET an ML job bt october 2021 109k income

+matrix - duh.

 I robot- make some laws- and knoweldge about God and write a ROBOT or DL model poneying those as the weights detereminatns